We set high quality and performance standards for all of Our Brands products, whether we make them

 IDENTIFYING THIRD-PARTY RISKS

 In order to identify risks for audit prioritization purposes, we review information from and meet with governmental organizations, non-governmental organizations, industry groups and other stakeholders.
 We also rely on our merchandising teams and suppliers to keep us informed of supply chain risks.
-In 2016, we are partnering with The Sustainability Consortium to assess ten key commodities using their system, which is designed to help identify and further understand social and environmental risks in upstream commodities.
-Our social compliance steering committee then reviews the information and recommendations from our social compliance team to prioritize high risk countries and commodities.
+In 2016, we continued working with The Sustainability Consortium to assess top commodities using their Commodity Mapping Tool, which is designed to help identify and further understand social and environmental risks in upstream commodities.
+Our social compliance steering committee then reviews the information and recommendations from our social compliance team to prioritize high-risk countries and commodities.

 Kroger takes seriously any violations of our Code of Conduct.
 Facilities with violations are placed on a corrective action plan (CAP).
 Audited facilities placed on a CAP are required to resolve the pending corrective action items before a given deadline.
 Facilities that fail to resolve corrective action items before the deadline are subject to order cancellation and disqualification as an authorized Kroger supplier.